PrakharGuptaOD/PrakharGuptaOD/README.md

 ## 📚 My Learning Journey

-Right now, I’m preparing for **IISER Aptitude Test**.
+Right now, I’m exploring the opportunity to connect with people who are interested in Pedagogy.
 I'm super focused on one topic at a time because that's how I roll.
 I'm also diving deep into:

 - **Python programming** (from basics like lists and dictionaries to advanced DSA)
 - **Statistics & Data Science**